Mercedes-Benz E-Class (W210): Transmissions

-The W210 E-Class carried over the 4-speed 722.4 and 722.3 automatic transmissions along with the optional 722.5 5-speed, all from the previous generation W124 E-Class.
+The W210 E-Class carried over the 4-speed 722.4 and 722.3 automatic transmissions along with the optional 722.5 5-speed automatic, all from the previous generation W124 E-Class.
 For the 1997 model year, Mercedes-Benz installed an electronically controlled, new-generation automatic gearbox (NAG): the 722.6 5-speed automatic transmission to replace the previous transmissions.

 A five-speed manual was also available, although after the facelift for the 2000 model year, it was replaced by a six-speed manual.
 The 5-speed transmission was marketed as "sealed for life"; however, Mercedes-Benz dealers now recommend changing the fluid at regular intervals.

 Wheels

 The W210 chassis originally came with one of the following OEM wheel setups: